Alien: Romulus: Theatrical

-Alien: Romulus was originally intended to be released directly on Hulu, but Walt Disney Studios Motion Pictures moved the film to a theatrical release shortly before filming commenced.
+Alien: Romulus was originally intended to be released directly on Hulu, but 20th Century Studios moved the film to a theatrical release shortly before filming commenced.
 The film held its world premiere in Los Angeles on August 12, 2024, and its UK premiere at the 77th Edinburgh International Film Festival on August 15, 2024.
 It was released by 20th Century Studios in the United States and United Kingdom the following day, on August 16, 2024.